UniversalDependencies/docs/_hy/feat/Tense.md

 The auxiliaries _էի&nbsp;_ and _կայի&nbsp;_ will have `Tense=Imp`.

 Note, that a limited set of verbs form indicative imperfect and present morphologically with “non-expanded” stem.
-The difference between these and their marked “expanded” counterparts (traditionally called “Defective Verbs with Secondary Expanded Stems”) are related to `Mood` or `Aspect` rather than `Tense`.
+The difference between these and their marked counterparts (traditionally called “Defective Verbs with Secondary Expanded Stems”) are related to `Mood` or `Aspect` rather than `Tense`.

 #### Examples